+- TA's in-person office hours:

+- LGRT T223 from Monday to Wednesday.

+- LGRT T220 on Thursday and Friday.

-- TA office hours: LGRT T220. - Prof. da Silva's office hours will be held in immediately after each lecture.
+- Remote office hours: on Zoom.

+- Prof. da Silva's office hours will be held immediately after each lecture.
 He will remain in the classroom for 1 hour and 15 minutes, post-lecture, helping students as needed.